Is there a Floquet Lindbladian?

-We can now distinguish three different possible scenarios for a given time-periodic Lindbladian $\mathcal{L}(t)$: (a) the action of $\mathcal{P}(T)$ can be reproduced with an effective Markovian master equation described by a time-independent Floquet Lindbladian~$\mathcal{L}_F$, $\mathcal{P}(T)=\exp(T\mathcal{L}_F)$; (b) the action of $\mathcal{P}(T)$ is reproduced with an effective non-Markovian master equation characterized by a time-homogeneous memory kernel; (c) the action of $\mathcal{P}(T)$ cannot be reproduced with any time-homogeneous master equation.
+We can now distinguish three different possible scenarios for a given time-periodic Lindbladian $\mathcal{L}(t)$: (a) the action of $\mathcal{P}(T)$ can be reproduced with an effective (time-independent) Markovian master equation described by a time-independent generator of Lindblad form (Floquet Lindbladian)~$\mathcal{L}_F$, $\mathcal{P}(T)=\exp(T\mathcal{L}_F)$; (b) the action of $\mathcal{P}(T)$ is reproduced with an effective non-Markovian master equation characterized by a time-homogeneous memory kernel; (c) neither (a) nor (b), i.e.~the action of $\mathcal{P}(T)$ cannot be reproduced with any time-homogeneous master equation.
 Scenario (a) is implicitly assumed in recent papers \cite{HaddadfarshiEtAl15,RestrepoEtAl17,DaiEtAl16}, where a high-frequency Floquet-Magnus expansion \cite{BlanesEtAl09} (routinely used for isolated Floquet systems \cite{GoldmanDalibard14,BukovEtAl15,EckardtAnisimovas15}) is employed in order to construct an approximate Floquet Lindbladian.
-It requires that one branch of the operator logarithm $\log \mathcal{P}(T)$ has to be of Lindblad form so that it can be associated with $T\mathcal{L}_F$.
-However, differently from the case of isolated systems, for which any logarithm branch of the unitary evolution operator is guaranteed to be Hermitian, it is not obvious whether there is at least one valid branch for a given open Floquet system, since general CP-T maps do not always possess a logarithm of Lindblad type~\cite{WolfEtAl08}.
-Below we demonstrate that scenario (a) is indeed not always realized even in the case of a simple two-level model.
+It requires that at least one branch of the operator logarithm $\log \mathcal{P}(T)$ has to be of Lindblad form so that it can be associated with $T\mathcal{L}_F$.
+However, differently from the case of isolated systems, it is not obvious whether there is at least one valid branch for a given open Floquet system, since general CPTP maps do not always possess a logarithm of Lindblad type~\cite{WolfEtAl08}.
+Below we demonstrate that scenario (a) is not always realized even in the case of a simple two-level model.
 Instead, we find that the parameter space is shared by two phases corresponding to scenario (a) and (b), respectively.

 We consider a two-level system described by a time-periodic Hamiltonian $H(t)$ and a single time-independent jump operator $A$,